Backpacking Kazakhstan: the ultimate travel guide

 Language and culture in Kazakhstan

 The official languages in Kazakhstan are Kazakh (a Turkic language) and Russian.
-Both are written in Cyrillic.
-English is rarely spoken, but with Google translate it is easy to get around.
+Both use the Cyrillic alphabet.

 Kazakhstan is a very multicultural and diverse country, mostly because of the result of the Soviet Union and the deportations of political prisoners and whole ethnicities to Kazakhstan.